WasifMustafa95/FormsCurvedBottomNavigationView/README.md

 # FormsCurvedBottomNavigation

-FormsCurvedBottomNavigation allows you to integrate beautiful curved UI in your bottom tabbed page with a fab button.
+FormsCurvedBottomNavigation allows you to integrate beautiful curved UI in your bottom tabbed page with a fab button. (available on Android only for now)

 ## Installation